Procurement Act

 How Stotles helps suppliers track Dynamic Market opportunities

-Pipeline management within Stotles allows tracking of membership applications, upcoming call-off deadlines, and bid status across multiple Dynamic Markets.
-When a call-off moves to active tender, the research and buyer context gathered during prospecting flows through to the bid team.
+From there, you can track your membership applications, monitor upcoming call-off deadlines, and manage bid status across multiple Dynamic Markets in one place.
+When a call-off moves to active tender, the buyer intelligence and contract history you've already gathered carries through to your bid team with no duplicate research needed.

 decorativedecorativedecorativedecorativedecorative